casualwriter/casualwriter.github.io/index.md

 He believes simplicity is most close to truth, but most difficult to close. in alternative, he work on lightweight, portable, independance solutions, in his spare time.

+[powerchrome](#powerchrome) - a portable chromimum-base (cef) web browser for html/javascript application. (pb-2019R3)

+Powerchrome is a browser for **html/javascript desktop application**.
+Portable, chromimum-web-engine, Javascript ES6, sync-mode interface, code-and-play, etc..

++ powerchrome-md-editor (in development)
++ powerchrome-web-crawler (in development)
++ powerchrome-db-schema (in development)
++ powerchrome-db-report (in development)

 [casual-markdown](#casual-markdown) - a regexp-base markdown parser (javascript)

 + [casual-markdown-doc](#casual-markdown-doc) - markdown as documenation